-Gateway Church Northumberland has a leadership team of three: Joss Bray, Dave Harbertson and Mark Van Schalkwyk, with the team being led by Joss.
+Gateway Church Northumberland currently has a leadership team of five: Joss Bray, Dave Harbertson, Mark Van Schalkwyk, Ray Middleton and Jeremy Tyndall with the team being led by Joss.

 Joss Bray became a Christian at the age of 15 in London.
 He has lived in Shilbottle since 2007.
 He has previously been an elder of a Newfrontiers church in Sunderland and a United Reformed church in Newcastle.
 He is a doctor specialising in helping people with drug and alcohol problems.
 Previously, he has been a psychiatrist and a GP.
 Joss served on Shilbottle Parish Council from 2013 to November 2014.

 Joss is married to Gill.
 They both enjoy playing music and also play badminton once a week with a group of friends in Shilbottle Community Hall.
 They have two sons, Sam and Luke who is married to Beth, and two grandsons, Jonah and David.
 They are passionate that God wants to build His church and that church doesn’t need to be complicated or big to be effective.
 Joss has realised his dream to start Gateway Bikers, since Gill agreed to him owning a motorbike again!
 They are members of the Evangelical Alliance.

 Dave Harbertson became a Christian whilst in his teens, living in Lincoln.
 He is now a retired teacher of 38 years experience and is an avid golfer, a reader of crime novels and is a long time supporter of Sheffield Wednesday.
 He has a passion to see the church grounded and living according to the Word of God.